splunk/timelapse-vis/README.md

 In order to generate a timeslider for your dashboard, you'll want to create a section in "timesliders" inside of package.json.
 Currently there are four timesliders supported:

-Time Sliders that are broken down by Hours between two dates Time Sliders that are broken down by Days between two dates
+* Time Sliders that are broken down by Hours between two dates
+* Time Sliders that are broken down by Days between two dates

 In order to create these, create a dashboard.
 Using the dashboard_id, define inside of package.json the type of slider you want.
-Examples are below:
+The example below would use a different timeslider for four different dashboards, with ids timelapse1, timelapse2, timelapse3, timelapse4.
 ```
 "timesliders": [
         {
-            "dashboard_id": "timelapse2",
+            "dashboard_id": "timelapse1",
             "start": "2021-01-01 00:00:00",
             "end": "2021-01-30 00:00:00",
             "style": "DaysBetween"